rturrado/word_converter/README.md

 #### Abstract Syntax Tree

+The `AST` is implemented as a vector of sentence nodes.
-The `AST` is implemented as a vector of 2 types of nodes:
+Likewise, a sentence node is implemented as a vector of two types of nodes: text nodes, or number expression nodes.
-- text nodes, and
-- number expression nodes.

-Number expression nodes, likewise, are implemented as a vector of 2 types of nodes:
+And number expression nodes, again, are lists of possibly two types of nodes: text nodes, or integer nodes.
-- integer nodes, and
-- text nodes.

-The `AST` composes the output text for the `parser` by:
+The `AST` offers two APIs: `dump()` and `evaluate()`.
+The only difference between these two methods is at the number expressions level.
+Dumping a number expression returns the original input text for that expression.
+While evaluating a number expression performs the conversion from words to numbers.
+The `AST` performs this evaluation by:
 - walking the vector of nodes,
 - concatenating the text nodes, and
 - for the case of a number expression, concatenating the value of the expression.